parthpatelpdp/parthpatelpdp/README.md

-- 👋 Hi, I’m @parthpatelpdp
+- **Parth Patel**
+- 👨🏻‍💼 Businessmen
 - 😃 Expect The Unexpected
-- 🙏🏻 Welcome To My Profile
-- 😀 Simple & Sweet
+- 😊 Simple & Sweet
 - 😎 Unique Personality
+- 👨‍🎓 MBA
+- 🥳 Birthday 28 June
 - 📍 India
-- 👨🏻‍💼 Businessmen
+- 🌐 ParthPatelPDP

 <!---
 parthpatelpdp/parthpatelpdp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.